martin-prillard/shavadoop/README.md

-## Shavadoop <h1>
+## Shavadoop

-My own implementation of MapReduce in Java on a cluster of machines.
+My own implementation of MapReduce in Java.

 Include :
-* launch wordcount with parallel distributed computing
+* launch wordcount with parallel distributed computing on a cluster of machines
 * task tracker to relaunch task failed
 * manage files transfer between computers, thanks to scp
 * manage the number of cores of each computer connected